 The Squarespace knowledge base comes packed with articles, guides, and video tutorials.
 You can even sign up for webinars or join in discussions on the community forum.

-It really is one of the most thorough and trustworthy help centers around.
-We definitely recommend checking there first, as you’re highly likely to find your answer without needing the live chat or email support at all.
+We definitely recommend checking the knowledge base first, as you’re highly likely to find your answer without needing the live chat or email support at all.

 Squarespace doesn’t have a free plan, meaning you have to sign up to one of its four premium plans.
 However, Squarespace does offer a 14-day free trial, so you can try out the website builder and all of its features before committing to a paid plan.